-A single bullet is found lodged at the base of her skull.
-It makes no sense: Caroline has never been shot.
-Then, she learns the truth: that she was adopted when she was three years old, after her real parents were murdered.
-Caroline was wounded the night they were attacked, a gunshot to the neck.
-Surgeons had stitched her up with the bullet still there, nestled deep among vital nerves and blood vessels.
+Caroline Cashion is stunned when an MRI reveals that she has a bullet lodged near the base of her skull.
+It makes no sense: she has never been shot.
+She has no scar.
+When she confronts her parents, she learns the truth: she was adopted when she was three years old, after her real parents were murdered in cold blood.
+Caroline had been there the night of the attack, and she’d been hit by a single gunshot to the neck.
+Buried too deep among vital nerves and blood vessels, the surgeons had left it, and stitched up the traumatized little girl with the bullet still inside.

 Mary Louise Kelly discusses her latest novel, 'The Bullet'

 Reading Group Guide

 Caroline Cashion is a mild-mannered professor of French with a stable, loving family and a happy, if uneventful, life.
 She never expects that a checkup for wrist pain would lead to the shocking revelation that there is a bullet embedded in her neck, which reveals that she is the sole survivor of a brutal murder that killed her birth parents and changed her fate forever.
 As she attempts to unravel the mystery of her childhood trauma, Caroline must quickly come to terms with the fact that she isn’t the only one with dark secrets.
 Someone is invested in making sure that a decades-old crime is never solved . . . and he or she is willing to kill to make sure that the past stays covered.

 1. “ ‘We love you.
 We always will.
 No matter what, you are our daughter.’
 I stared at him.
 Those were the most frightening words I’d heard yet.” (page 21).
 Early on in the book, Kelly sets up a relationship between love and fear.
 How does this play out as The Bulle see more